 - a defendant deposited only a small amount of money, and/or

-- law enforcement violated one of the defendant’s constitutional rights.
+- law enforcement agencies violated one of the defendant’s constitutional rights.

 How much trouble can you get in for money laundering?